-At the present time there is an obvious tendency to adjust such matters throughout.
-Australia on uniform lines.
+At the present time there is an obvious tendency to adjust such matters throughout Australia on uniform lines.
 The industrial condition of any State of the Commonwealth naturally reacts quickly on any other State.
 This is one of the consequences of a unified tariff, and of the fact that the general economic conditions of one part of the Commonwealth must necessarily affect very intimately every other part.
-An expression of the intimacy of these economic and industrial relations of different parts was seen, for example, when the Arbitration Court in New South Wales refused to fix wages in the boot trade in that State at a higher rate than that fixed by the Wages Board in Victoria, because of the additional burden which such a rate would place on local manufacturers.
+An expression of the intimacy of these economic and industrial relations of different parts was seen, for example, when the Arbitration Court in New South Wales refused to fix wages board in Victoria, because of the additional burden which such a rate would place on local manufacturers.
 Collective bargaining is encouraged, through the medium of legal tribunals where necessary, argument and diplomacy taking the place of open strife.
 Legislation gives legal form and status to the unions, and allots to them legal responsibility.
 The workman is encouraged, and in some cases compelled, to treat with his employer through his union, and in some cases the industrial courts are authorised to direct that preference be given to unionists.